daveism/ncgis-talk-2017-resources/GitHub_step7.md

 # Step 7: Using your Domain or Subdomain

+After completing [step 6](GitHub_step6.md) lets go one step further and add our web domain to web site.
+This will make this page appear to be part of overall webpage.

 Okay you caught me.
-You might have to pay a few dollars, if you buy a domain.
-And you might need I.T.'s help.
+You might have to pay a few dollars, if you need to buy a domain I will assume you already did this so the cost remains 0.
+You might need I.T.'s help.
 But it's easy I promise.

-On GitHub go to settings >
+**On GitHub go to settings**

- &nbsp;&nbsp;&nbsp;&nbsp;Scroll down to the GitHub Pages section.
+- Scroll down to the GitHub Pages section.

- &nbsp;&nbsp;&nbsp;&nbsp;look for section - `Custom Domain`
+- look for section - `Custom Domain`

- &nbsp;&nbsp;&nbsp;&nbsp;in the Custom Domain text box add the text for a subdomain.
+- in the Custom Domain text box add the text for a subdomain.
 I am using `wncfires2016.nemac.org`

- > For your site, the `nemac.org` will change
+-  > For your site, the `nemac.org` will change

- &nbsp;&nbsp;&nbsp;&nbsp;click `save`
+- click `save`

 There should be a new file in your repository named `CNAME`.
 It contains the text you entered as a subdomain `wncfires2016.nemac.org`.